Frequently Asked Questions

 Who do I contact for process questions?

-Please send any questions that you may have through to our Bid Director, Dr Liz Smith, on li.smith@westernsydney.edu.au
+Please send any questions that you may have through to our Bid Director, Professor Benjamin Smith on Ben.Smith@westernsydney.edu.au or our Project Officer Dr Christine Hosking on C.Hosking2@westernsydney.edu.au